severygb/portfolio-severyn-gabe/reports/D3-report.md

 ignore the important” (Wainer, [2000](#ref-Wainer:2000)).
 He means to place important comparisons such that they are easy to make.
 To facilitate comparing mileage across each body style, it is placed on the y-axis, which is common for all facets.
+Additionally, body style is a more important factor in correlating price and economy so it is separated as panels, while country of origin is relegated to colors because it is secondary.

 Pulled from a repositoty for machine learning, this data set strongly resembles the mtcars data included in R. This was not intentional, I